ddddddO/packemon/README.md

 ![](./doc/tui_overview_generator.png)

-- [ ] Send generated packets to any network interface.
+- [x] Send generated packets to any network interfaces.
-  - Currently, it can be sent only to specific network interface(`eth0`).
+  - You can specify network interface with `--interface` flag.
+Default is `eth0`.

 - The following types of packets are covered.
   - [x] Ethernet